 Mexican coffee - tastier, more nutritious, not available in stores!

-by Tom Cloyd - 7 min. read - (reviewed 2024-04-30:1808)
+by Tom Cloyd - 7 min. read - (reviewed 2024-12-02:1825 Pacific time)

 mug of hot chocolate

-A mug of Mexican hot chocolate, mixed with coffee
+A mug of Mexican coffee

 This is my morning coffee - a recently developed recipe.
 Morning coffee is nice.
 This is nicer, and also more interesting and nutritious.
 It’s a combination of coffee and “Mexican hot chocolate”.
+If you just want the hot chocolate, leave out the coffee in the recipe below and use all milk.

 “Mexican hot chocolate” is a confusing topic.
 In books, and to a surprising degree online, recipes for this drink too often merely have you heat milk, then add a tablet of the commercially available Mexican hot chocolate, which isn’t always easy to find.
+(It also pales in comparison to the taste of this recipe!!!)

-But surely this hot chocolate was not invented by some company.
-Surely there is an original, more indigenous version, I kept thinking, as I dug into the subject.
-I did find recipes that were actually recipes, and they were interestingly varied.
+I did find recipes, and they were interestingly varied.
 One of the most interesting called for ground nuts, and I took that as my foundation.
 The ground nuts put little bits of nut in your coffee cup, and your last swallow will have a lot of them.
 Just remember how good they are for you!
-(Fiber, omega-3 fatty acids, etc.)
+(Fiber, omega-3 fatty acids, etc.) They make the coffee richer tasting and thicker.

 To this foundation, I added the expected cinnamon, but also a couple of other spices which occurred in some, but not all, recipes.
 The result is pleasingly complex.
 When I went back to taste-test the Mexican hot chocolate tablets for comparison, I found them boringly plain, and far too sweet.